 — Lee Jampolsky, M.D.

-The easiest way is to complete and submit the form below where you can indicate your interest in NPGD.
-When that information is received, a Good Dads staff person will contact you to arrange a time when the two of you can sit down to learn more about your needs and concerns.
+Simply submit the form below where you can indicate your interest in NPGD.
+A member of the Good Dads staff person will contact you to arrange a time when the two of you can sit down to learn more about your needs and concerns.

-You may also call the Good Dads office at 417.501.8867 or stop by to get more information.
-We are located in downtown Springfield at 205 W. Walnut, Ste.
+You may also call the Good Dads office at 417-501-8867 or stop by our offices to get more information.
+We are located in downtown Springfield at 205 W. Walnut Street, Suite.
 10. We are just a half block west of the intersection of Walnut and South Streets, in the back portion of the Great Southern Bank building.

-NPGD has a number of partners in Greene County.
-In some cases, you can begin the process of enrolling in the NPGD program at these sites.
-These include the following:
+NPGD has a number of partners in southwest Missouri.
+In some cases, you can begin the process of enrolling in the NPGD program at these sites, including: